 Located at The Lock House, Oldbridge, Drogheda, Co.
 Meath.
 The adventure starts at the sea lock at the Lock keeper’s house and travels upstream and around Old bridge house.
 The Boyne Boat Adventure describes themselves as “A Combination of History, Heritage, and Fantasy with a bit of Outdoor Activity Thrown In.”
 From the get-go, one can understand how this is perfect for families and kids, as it has outdoor adventure and education.
 The experience itself has you rowing in an actual boat from the series ‘Game of Thrones’ and runs through the history of the Battle of Boyne.
 Bringing you to all the historic sites first hand.
 Teaching children local history and how it shaped not just Louth but Ireland today.

 Address: The Lock House, Oldbridge, Drogheda, Co.
 Meath, Ireland

 1. Funtasia Drogheda

 Funtasia Theme/Water Park is located at Unit 1, Donore Road Industrial Estate, Drogheda, Co.
 Louth, A92 EVH6.
-Although this was not the first location for Funtasia it has since become the busiest.
+Although this was not the first location for Funtasia, it has since become the busiest.
 Funtasia offers a vast amount of video games and fairground attractions.
-One of the biggest attractions is the bowling alley, designed to replicate ancient Egyptians tombs it is sure to entertain the kids.
+One of the biggest attractions is the bowling alley, designed to replicate ancient Egyptian tombs; it is sure to entertain the kids.
 The biggest attraction at Funtasia is, of course, their massive indoor water park.
-The water park contains various slides and pools including three ‘big’ ones if you dare brave it.
-A fantastic family-friendly day out with the kids.
+The water park contains various slides and pools, including three ‘big’ ones if you dare brave it.
+This is one of the best things to do in Louth and a fantastic family-friendly day out with the kids.